PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

    The task is ready to generate jobs.

 pending
-   The task has a temporary problem, e.g., there are no free computing resources to work for new jobs.
+   The task has a temporary problem, e.g., there are no free computing resources for new jobs.

 scouting
    The task is running scout jobs to gather job metrics.

 scouted
-   Enough number of scout jobs were successfully finished, and job metrics were calculated.
+   Enough number of scout jobs were successfully finished and job metrics were calculated.

 running
    The task avalanches to generate more jobs.